Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Exercise: In Chapter 10 we used logistic regression to model support for legalizing marijuana as a function of age, sex, and education level.
 Going back to that example, let’s explore changes in support over time and generate predictions for the next decade.

-As explanatory variables we’ll use YEAR and YEAR squared, which I’ll store in a column called YEAR2.
+As explanatory variables we’ll use year and year squared, which I’ll store in a column called year2.
+Subtracting 1990 from year before squaring keeps the values of year2 relatively small, which makes logistic regression work better.

 Now we can run the model like this: